Exchange student ambassadors share their experiences at Queen's Law.

 Oddball activities are a great way to meet new people and explore other cultures, Queen’s hosts exchange students from all over the world and various clubs and associations arrange a number of cultural social events throughout the semester.
 Join the Swing Dancing club or get involved in a local cause – use this time to truly experience things and people in a new environment.

-As a closing note, I want to stress that through your entire exchange experience you stay kind to yourself.
+As a closing note, I want to stress that throughout your entire exchange experience, you stay kind to yourself.
 Do what makes you feel good and pursue the things you are passionate about, whether it be reading a book in one of the beautiful parks or standing in line to get into Stages – set your own pace and have a great time!